aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 18. Click **Save** to save your Lambda function.

 19. Now it is time to set up the API Gateway.
-In the AWS Management Console, under Services, select **API Gateway**.
+In the AWS Management Console, under Services, select **API Gateway** or use this [quick link](https://console.aws.amazon.com/apigateway/).

 20. In the upper right hand corner, click **Create API**